In the past, many therapists focused primarily on challenges and symptoms of mental health disorders – how to treat “problems.”

 A Look at the Neuroscience of Mental Health

-A research paper on Global Mental Health and Neuroscience published by Professor Dan J Stein spoke on how neuroscience was effectively incorporated in treating mental health issues across all ages and cultural backgrounds.
+Stein et al. (2015) assessed how neuroscience has been effectively incorporated in treating mental health issues across all ages and cultural backgrounds.

-Mental disturbances activate neural connections that provoke negative thoughts, actions, and emotions.
-By understanding the neuroscience behind these psychological problems – for example, what happens in the brain when we are in trauma, or which parts of the cortex gets activated due to mood disorders, psychologists can better manage the issues and delve into a deeper level of treatment.
+Neural connections can provoke negative thoughts, actions, and emotions.
+By understanding the neuroscience behind psychological phenomena (for example, what happens in the brain when we experience trauma or which parts of the cortex gets activated due to mood disorders) psychologists may be better able to manage their client’s issues and delve into a deeper level of treatment.

-Neuroscience makes mental health interventions more focused and evidence-based.
-For example, schizophrenic patients suffer a lot in terms of their cognitive functioning.
-Their dysfunctional thoughts prevent them from getting back to their usual lives or perform daily life activities.
+Neuroscience aims to make mental health interventions focused and evidence-based.
+For example, individuals with schizophrenia may experience problems with cognitive functioning, which may prevent them from getting back to their usual lives or performing daily life activities.

-Incorporating neuroscience in mental health had numerous benefits.
+Incorporating neuroscience in mental health treatment has had numerous benefits.

-- Neuroscience made it easier for therapists and professionals to dig into the root causes of the disorder.
+- Neuroscience makes it easier for therapists and professionals to dig into the root causes of disorders.

-- It helped in promoting mental well-being, happiness, and quality of life.
+- It helps promote mental wellbeing, happiness, and quality of life.

-- Neuroscience paved the way for early diagnosis and a brighter prognosis of any psychological treatment plan.
+- Neuroscience paves the way for early diagnosis and a brighter prognosis.

-- It helped in understanding the relationship between the mind and the body with more accuracy.
+- It helps explain the relationship between the mind and the body with more accuracy.

-- Neuroscientific research made way for extending the areas of research on mental health and happiness.
+- Neuroscientific research extends research on mental health and happiness.

-A study on the neuroscience of exercise and its impact on mental health suggested that an active lifestyle has dominant effects on our mental faculties.
-The researchers focused on the relationship between physical activity, mental disorders like major depression and dementia, and mood changes.
+Portugal et al. (2013) explored the neuroscience of exercise and its impact on mental health, finding that an active lifestyle has dominant effects on our mental faculties.
+The researchers focused on the relationship between physical activity, mental health disorders like major depression and dementia, and mood changes.

-The target population for this study was mainly athletes; however, the results extended to support the facts for others as well.
+The target population for this study was mainly athletes; however, the results extended to others as well.
 The research brought light to the fact that regular exercise increases physical and mental strength.
-It enhances mood, regulates emotions, and maintains optimum bodily functions.
+It enhances mood, regulates emotions, and maintains optimum bodily functions (Portugal et al., 2013).

 Using Positive Psychology in Mental Health Counseling

-Positive psychology devised measures such as the Psychological Wellbeing Scale or the Happiness Scale that could objectively measure how satisfied a person is from the inside.
-With the advent of these psychological wellbeing measures, mental health professionals found a solid reason to shift their focus from the problems to the solutions.
+Positive psychology researchers have devised measures such as the Psychological Wellbeing Scale and the Happiness Scale which objectively measure how satisfied a person is with their life.
+With the advent of these psychological wellbeing measures, mental health professionals found a solid reason to shift their focus from problems to solutions.

-Studies have shown that the effect of positive psychology interventions last longer and produce more happiness than traditional psychotherapies.
-A web-based survey on positive psychotherapy in treating major depression revealed that individuals responded sooner and showed signs of recovery with positive interventions.
+The effects of positive psychology interventions last longer and produce more happiness than traditional psychotherapies.
+A web-based survey on positive psychotherapy in treating major depression revealed that individuals responded sooner and showed signs of recovery with positive interventions (Seligman et al., 2006).

-Besides, the investigators agreed that using techniques that enhance positive emotions and build fundamental motivation guarantees a better prognosis than flat medication or traditional psychotherapy.
-The goal of incorporating any intervention in mental health counseling should be to shift the individual’s focus from the negative symptoms to the brighter aspects of his life, and positive psychology provides the impetus to bring this change.
+The investigators also agreed that using techniques that enhance positive emotions and build fundamental motivation often leads to a better prognosis than medication alone or traditional psychotherapy (Seligman et al., 2006).
+The goal of any intervention in mental health counseling should be to shift the individual’s focus from the negative symptoms to the brighter aspects of their life, and positive psychology provides the impetus to bring this change.

 4 Positive Psychology Interventions That Are Used In Mental Health Counseling

-There is substantial evidence proving the relevance of positive psychology interventions in psychotherapy and counseling.
-Besides boosting happiness and confidence, it restores the mental balance that we need to sustain a healthy life (Hefferon, Boniwell, 2011).
+In addition to boosting happiness and confidence, it restores the mental balance that we need to sustain a healthy life (Hefferon & Boniwell, 2011).

-The advent and awareness of positive interventions in counseling has taken mental health treatment to a diverse multicultural and humanistic level (Owens, Conoley, 2015).
-Be that school counseling, individual therapy, or life coaching sessions, positive interventions are now an integral part of mental health treatment channels, and here are some of the popular PPIs that many psychologists use today:
+The advent and awareness of positive psychology interventions in counseling have taken mental health treatment to a diverse multicultural and humanistic level (Magyar-Moe et al., 2015).
+Whether they’re used in school counseling, individual therapy, or life coaching sessions, positive psychology interventions are now an integral part of mental health treatment.
+Here are some of the popular PPIs that many psychologists use today:

 - Solution-focused therapies, including conversations, objective tests, and group sessions.
-The therapist and the client focus on how to accept what is wrong and outgrow his negativities for a better outcome (De Jong & Berg, 2002).
+The therapist and the client focus on how to accept negative experiences for a better outcome (De Jong & Berg, 2002).